EvaMaeRey/everyday_ggplot2_extension/README.md

 <img src="design_of_everyday_things.jpg" width="145" />

-Mistakes are instructive and memorable; it’s hard to imagine Norman’s book selling as well without the ill-conceived tea kettle gracing the cover.
+It’s hard to imagine Norman’s book selling as well without the ill-conceived tea kettle gracing the cover.
 Expecting mistakes is another reason to make ggplot2 extension a less out-of-the-ordinary experience; past extensions feel less precious and we can part ways with them if appropriate.
+Curious to know if folks agree\!

 ``` r
 library(ggstamp)